devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 # ⓼ Logging: JWT Pizza Service

+🔑 **Key points**

+- Add logging to JWT Pizza Service.
+- Modify the CI pipeline to provide Grafana credentials that authorize logging.
+- Create a Grafana visualization that displays the logs.
+- Simulate traffic in order to validate that the logs are working.

+---

 ![course overview](../sharedImages/courseOverview.png)

 It is time to add logging observability to the jwt-pizza-service code.
 In your fork of the code, use what you learned about [Grafana logging](../grafanaLogging/grafanaLogging.md) to create a log of all the following: